Dr. Cristina Caperchione

 Cardiff Metropolitan University

-Mike completed his PhD in July 2015 at Cardiff Metropolitan University in the UK.
+Mike is a Reader in Cardiovascular and Environmental Physiology within the Cardiff School of Sport and Health Sciences in the UK.
 His collaboration with the Centre for Heart, Lung and Vascular Health started in 2012 with the Nepal Everest Expedition where he investigated the short-term and life-long effects of high altitude exposure on cardiac physiology.
-Since then, Mike has collaborated on numerous projects with Prof Phil Ainslie, Dr Neil Eves and Dr Glen Foster.
+Since then, Mike has collaborated with numerous members of the Centre including Prof. Phil Ainslie, Prof. Ali McManus, Prof. Neil Eves, Dr Glen Foster and Prof. Rob Shave.
+Since 2012, Mike’s transatlantic collaboration has co-authored 45 publications with members of the Centre and facilitated the bi-directional mobility of over 10 postgraduate students.